-Buckingham Palace serves as both the office and London residence of Her Majesty The Queen.
-It is one of the few working royal palaces remaining in the world today.
+Buckingham Palace is one of the few working royal palaces remaining in the world today

 What is there to see?

 The Royal Mews and The Queen’s Gallery are part of the Buckingham Palace site, but have their own visitor entrances and so can be visited separately.
-Or The Royal Mews can be visited as part of a combined ticket*.
 Both venues are open for most of the year, including when the palace itself is closed.

 Try to time your visit to see Changing the Guard, a popular free event which takes place outside Buckingham Palace on certain days from 10.45am and lasts around 45 minutes, with the actual handover taking place at 11am.
 Be sure to arrive early to secure a spot with a good view.